ropensci/UCSCXenaTools/README.md

     Goldman, Mary, et al. "The UCSC Xena Platform for cancer genomics data visualization and interpretation."
 BioRxiv (2019): 326470.

+## How to contribute

+For anyone who wants to contribute, please follow the guideline:

+  - Clone project from GitHub
+  - Open `UCSCXenaTools.Rproj` with RStudio
+  - Modify source code
+  - Run `devtools::check()`, and fix all errors, warnings and notes
+  - Create a pull request

 ## Acknowledgment